16th Street Station

 The building is threatened with neglect, damaged in the 1989 Loma Prieta Earthquake and long vacant.
 With new developers, OHA is working to promote less-invasive site planning, sensitive restoration, and sustainable reuse.

 We need your involvement.
-Sign our petition to stay updated and to drive the developers to restore the building.
+Sign our petition to stay updated, donate to support our National Register of Historic Places nomination, and to drive the developers to restore the building.

 Recent Press